Developer Blog

 dnf list installed

-I chose Fedora because it strikes a balance between cutting-edge and stable.
-It gets new features quickly but doesn’t break on me constantly.
-Plus, the package management just makes sense:
+I chose Fedora because it’s the perfect balance between cutting-edge and stable.
+It gets new features quickly but is still reliable.
+Plus, the package management is straightforward and easy to use.

 # Install something new